-It helps to really want it; again, associating a sense of importance or urgency with your goals gets those subconscious juices flowing.
-Make the effort to work with your prospective memory in this specific way and you’ll notice improvement in just a short time.
+You have to really want it.
+Feeling a genuine sense of importance or a true desire to remember your dreams will make it more likely that you will remember them.
+Work with your prospective memory in this specific way and you’ll notice an improvement in just a short time.

 4. Exercise Your Memory